 Jack smiled weakly.
 He knew Daniel would, and he'd bring it up at the most inopportune times.
 Come to think about it, he'd probably bring Sam in on it too, and that he really couldn't have.
 Which, unfortunately, meant that he would have to tell them something

 .
 "If I tell you, you have to promise that it does not leave this room." he said forcefully.
 Teal'c and Daniel both nodded.
-Jack sighed, and said "I've just recieved information that my hockey team is going to loose it's next match."
+Jack sighed, and said "I've just received information that my hockey team is going to lose its next match."

 "Liar." said both Daniel and Teal'c simultaneously.